felobusta/newsrecollection/README.md

 ## newsrecollection

 The code you will find here is some code I used to collect covid related news for two articles/papers I'm working on.
 It may be a bit long, but it does the job.
 In this case, we only have two examples, one for latercera.cl (only R code) and one for emol.cl (Python and R code), but you can use it for any other news media outlet that lets you get the xpaths from the HTML code, like elpais.es, or theclinic.cl.
+You can also check the website related to this code with examples: https://felobusta.github.io/test_markdown/test_1

 There are two important aspects to consider: